-The Water Reclamation and Sewer Division includes the Engineering and Design, Industrial Waste Permitting and Inspection, Plant Operations and Maintenance, and Sewer Maintenance Sections.
-The Division is responsible for sewer design and construction, managing the operations of the City's wastewater treatment and reclamation plant, issuing sewer permits, establishing sewer fees, creating and updating the City's Sewer Master Plan and subsequently implementing recommended improvements based thereon, oversight of the City's stormwater program, and coordinating administrative activities with the City of Los Angeles, State and Federal regulating agencies.
+The Wastewater Systems Division includes the Engineering and Design, Industrial Waste Permitting and Inspection, Plant Operations and Maintenance, and Sewer Maintenance sections.
+The division is responsible for sewer design and construction, managing the operations of the City's wastewater treatment and reclamation plant, issuing sewer permits, establishing sewer fees, creating and updating the City's Sewer Master Plan and subsequently implementing recommended improvements based thereon, overseeing the City's stormwater program, and coordinating administrative activities with the City of Los Angeles and state and federal regulating agencies.
 The reclamation plant produces the recycled water that BWP delivers to customers through the recycled water distribution system.